Last Updated: 9 Dec 2022

 These 3 sections are very much an introduction to the rest of the material in the book.
 The fundamentals that Tim covers introduces the “Minimum Effective Dose” – the idea that you only need to do a certain amount of anything in order to see a result, and any extra effort put on top of this may be being wasted in some cases.

 He goes on to say that popular notions related to dieting, weightloss and muscle building may be wrong, in particular one that is mentioned is that the whole idea of calorie counting may be incorrect.
 Give his arguments I must say I am prone to agree, or at least start questioning everything I thought I knew.

 The importance of determining a starting point and tracking your progress, defining your goals and setting yourself up so that you can’t fail, is all covered in this section as well.
 Tim is a total freak when it comes to tracking, taking it to absolutely the next level with full-body composition scans to compare before-and-after results.
-If you follow that or not is up to you, but either way, after reading this chapter you’ll see the benefits of tracking with more than just the bathroom scales.
+Whether you choose to follow a similar approach for yourself (or not) is up to you, but either way, after reading this chapter you’ll see the benefits of tracking with more than just the bathroom scales.

 I really liked Tim’s approach here, as all-too-often you pick up a new diet plan book or something similar and there is no introduction as to what to realistically expect.
 It’s really important to know straight away if what you intend to do is sustainable and able to actually become a part of your lifestyle.
 If it’s too time or resource hungry, then let’s face it: sooner or later you’ll probably quit.